JeffJongyoon/fall2019-proj3-sec2--grp4/README.md

 Term: Fall 2019

-+ Team ##
++ Team 4
 + Team members
-	+ team member 1
-	+ team member 2
-	+ team member 3
-	+ team member 4
-	+ team member 5
+	+ Chai, Nyu nc2774@columbia.edu
+	+ Fang, Dingyi df2709@columbia.edu
+	+ Gao, Zun zg2307@columbia.edu
+	+ Mbithe, Nicole ncm2144@columbia.edu
+	+ Sohn, Jongyoon js5342@columbia.edu
+	+ Wu, Qiqi qw2273@columbia.edu

 + Project summary: In this project, we created a classification engine for facial emotion recognition.
+For the baseline model we used a gbm model for which we learned the best hyperparameters.
+For the improved model, we used a CNN that learned from the pairwise distances of fiducial points in each image.
+Explanations as to which improvements we were able to obtain are in the python notebook with the improved model.

 **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.